rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Basic-Syntax.md

 In Java, every application begins with a class definition.
 In the above program, `HelloWorld` is the name of the class, and is defined on the first line.
 We’ll talk about classes more in the future, but for now think of them as a container for different parts of our code.

+## Comments

+In Java, any line starting with `//` is a comment.
+Comments are intended for users reading the code to understand the intent & functionality of the program.
+It is completely ignored by the Java compiler.